storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 ## Story file location

-Stories are easier to maintain when they are located alongside the components they are documented.
+Stories are easier to maintain when they are located alongside the components they document.
 We recommend:

 ```plaintext
 •